webgpu-native/webgpu-headers/doc/articles/Surfaces.md

  - Parameters for the textures returned by `::wgpuSurfaceGetCurrentTexture`.
  - @ref WGPUPresentMode and @ref WGPUCompositeAlphaMode parameters for how and when the surface will be presented to the user.

-This is an example of how to configure a @ref WGPUSurface:
+This is an example of how to configure a `::WGPUSurface`:

 ```c
 WGPUSurfaceConfiguration config = {